Longitudinal segmentation of hippocampal subfields

 Once this module has been run on a number of subjects, it is possible to collect the volumes of the hippocampal substructures from all the subjects and write them to a single file - which can be easily read with a spreadsheet application.
 To do so, one would run:

 The argument <output_file> corresponds to the text file where the table with the volumes will be written.
 The fields are separated by spaces.
 The second argument corresponds to the FreeSurfer subjects directory that we want to analyze.
-Once more, this argument is not necessary if the environment variable SUBJECTS_DIR has been defined.
+This argument is not necessary if the environment variable SUBJECTS_DIR has been defined.

 5. Frequently asked questions (FAQ)